 If you’re feeling very explorative than you might decide to get out of the continental US and head to Alaska and Denali National Park, Denali is known for its untouched beauty, large amounts of wildlife, serene ponds, meadows, and large peaks.
 This is a picture-perfect National Park and a once in a lifetime getaway for families and solo adventurers.

 This one is rather simple.
 Summer is one of the only times of the year that Denali is tolerable for most people.
 Many roads, routes, campgrounds, and other areas are closed off during other parts of the year but open during the summer.
-Temperatures can still fluctuate during the summer, but you are looking at much milder temperatures like upper 70 averages in the swing of summer.
+Temperatures can still fluctuate during the summer, but you are looking at much milder temperatures with averages around the upper 70s Fahrenheit.
 Throw in some very long days, and you’ll have good weather and plenty of suns to enjoy the unspoiled beauty of Denali.

 Crater Lake National Park: Oregon

 Crater Lake National Park was created out of the death of the once-powerful volcano Mount Mazama and left the deepest lake in the entire United States in its wake.
 If you like picturesque lakes than Crater Lake National Park will be hard to beat.
 Deep blue waters, evergreens, and varied wildlife dot the area you’ll be staying in this part of Oregon.